-Longtime friends, Nathan Andrien and Maxime Mazuyet have always been passionate about the classical guitar.
-Their duo, Les Sauvages, was therefore naturally created following the end of their studies, with the shared desire to promote the guitar and its repertoire.
+Longtime friends Nathan Andrien and Maxime Mazuyet have always been passionate about classical guitar.
+Their duo, Les Sauvages (The Wild Ones), naturally formed after their studies, driven by a shared desire to promote the guitar and its repertoire.

-Interested in all styles of music, they are motivated as much by contemporary creation as the study of early music in order to showcase all the richness and possibilities of their instrument.
-They do not hesitate to research or make arrangements of popular pieces themselves, with the desire to make the general public (re)discover classical music (Chopin, Debussy, Couperin, etc.).
-Their name, Les Sauvages, is inspired by the eponymous piece by Jean-Philippe Rameau, and fits precisely with this transcription perspective, since they made its arrangement themselves.
+Interested in all styles of music, they are motivated by both contemporary composition and the study of early music.
+Using an 8-string guitar, they readily create original arrangements of popular pieces, aiming to (re)introduce classical music to a wider audience (Chopin, Debussy, Couperin, etc.).
+Their name, Les Sauvages, is inspired by the eponymous piece by Jean-Philippe Rameau, and fits perfectly within this framework of transcription, as they themselves created the arrangement.

-Their concert program is mainly focused on keyboard music, with the desire to show emblematic pieces from the harpsichord and piano repertoire in a different light, and to bring a personal touch to these great classics.
+Highlighted by the expanded possibilities of the 8-string guitar, their concert program focuses primarily on arrangements of keyboard music, aiming to showcase iconic pieces from the harpsichord and piano repertoire in a new light and bring a personal touch to these great classics.

 Duo 'Les Sauvages' : The Great Masters at the tip of the fingers